LottieAnning/LIFE4136_rotation3/README.md

 <a name="allotetraploid"></a>

-Return to R studio and download the files 'arenosa_632.txt' and 'lyrata_272_with_some_hybrids.txt' to the working directory you set earlier.
+Return to R studio and download the files 'arenosa_632.txt.gz' and 'lyrata_272_with_some_hybrids.txt' to the working directory you set earlier.
+First the arenosa file will need to be unzipped, to do this you need to be in a UNIX environment with the gunzip command ```gunzip arenosa_632.txt.gz```.
 These files contain mostly tetraploid data of arenosa and lyrata samples which we can merge to create an allotetraploid.
 If you are using different populations locate files which contain atleast allele frequencies at specific positions on chromosomes.
 Run the **synthetic_allotetraploid.R** script.

 ![Synthetic Plots](Figures/synthetic.png)